alexkoulakos/explain-then-predict/README.md

 ## Project structure
 The repo is organized in the following core directories:
  * `fine-tuning`: Includes the code for training and evaluating all the models that are used in our experiments.
-See the README file located in `fine-tuning` directory for more details.
+See the README file located in the `fine-tuning` directory for more details.
  * `adversarial_attacks`: Includes the code for performing adversarial attacks against the aforementioned models.
-See the README file located in `adversarial_attacks` directory for more details.
+See the README file located in the `adversarial_attacks` directory for more details.

 ## Installation
 1. Create a local copy of the repo: `git clone https://github.com/alexkoulakos/explain-then-predict.git`